rh-jmc-team/jmfrx/README.md

 ...
 ```

-Alternatively, build JMFRX from source (see below) yourself and add the following dependency to your project's _pom.xml_:
+Alternatively, build JmFrX from source (see below) yourself and add the following dependency to your project's _pom.xml_:

 ```xml
 ...